Irritable Bowel Syndrome (IBS)

 - Having mucus in your stool

 The symptoms of IBS may look like other health problems.
-Always see your doctor to
+Always see your healthcare

 How is IBS diagnosed?